 - Resi encoders are enabled by your choice of Resi platform service plan.

-The PRISM encoder is the highest reliability option for Web Platform and Multisite streaming.
+The PRISM encoder is the highest reliability option for Live Stream Platform and Multisite streaming.

-The dual-channel PRISM encoder enables the highest reliability for Web Platform streaming or dual-channel multisite (to send two video sources synchronized to decoders).
+The dual-channel PRISM encoder enables the highest reliability for Live Stream Platform streaming or dual-channel multisite (to send two video sources synchronized to decoders).

-The RAY encoder is great for low-cost, portable encoding for Web Platform or for Video Review (using at remote multisite campuses to monitor video).
+The RAY encoder is great for low-cost, portable encoding for Live Stream Platform or for Video Review (using at remote multisite campuses to monitor video).

 Do you have a unique setup, or do you want to talk to a human?

 What is an encoder?
 Why do I need one?

 An encoder is a device, whether hardware or software, that will take a video input from a source (such as a camera or switcher) and send it to the cloud for distribution and viewing.
 Most utilize unreliable protocols which send video data to the cloud like a laser beam, resulting in buffering, glitching, and dropped frames due to even minimal packet loss.